Sulfuric acid poisoning: Treatment

 For superficial injuries, washing (therapeutic irrigation) is important.
 Emergency treatments include protecting the airway, which might involve a tracheostomy.
 Further treatment will vary depending on the severity, but might include investigations to determine the extent of damage (bronchoscopy for the airways and endoscopy for the gastrointestinal tract), followed by treatments including surgery (to debride and repair) and intravenous fluids.

 Gastric lavage is contraindicated in corrosive acid poisoning like sulfuric acid poisoning.
-Bicarbonate is also contraindicated as it liberates carbon dioxide which can cause gastric dilatation leading to rupture of stomach.
+Bicarbonate is also contraindicated as it liberates carbon dioxide which can cause gastric dilatation leading to rupture of stomach, leading to severe abdominal damage or death.

-Society and culture

-Vitriolage is the act of throwing sulfuric acid or other corrosive acids on somebody's face.